smarter-sh/community/github-management/kubernetes-repositories.md

 In addition to all standard requirements for donated repositories:

-* When forking an external repository into the Kubernetes GitHub organization (particularly if the repository owners cannot be contacted), a NOTICE file must be included listing all existing contributors to the external repository.
+* When forking an external repository into the Smarter GitHub organization (particularly if the repository owners cannot be contacted), a NOTICE file must be included listing all existing contributors to the external repository.
 An example of the NOTICE file is [here](https://github.com/kubernetes-sigs/randfill/blob/ba7cb247249023527ba6c4d05aeeb8f8faf22c74/NOTICE).

 This is to ensures proper attribution and compliance with the CLA.

 ## Core Repositories

-Core repositories are considered core components of Kubernetes.
-They are utilities, tools, applications, or libraries that are expected to be present in every or nearly every Kubernetes cluster, such as components and tools included in official Kubernetes releases.
+Core repositories are considered core components of Smarter.
+They are utilities, tools, applications, or libraries that are expected to be present in every or nearly every Smarter cluster, such as components and tools included in official Smarter releases.
 Additionally, the kubernetes.io website, k8s.io machinery, and other project-wide infrastructure will remain in the kubernetes github organization.